 Archaeology – East of England

-Study here and you'll not only be at the top uni in the country but you'll find yourself learning to translate Egyptian hieroglyphs, analyse deformations in skulls, recite the poems of Babylon and just generally interpret relics of the past at the highest level, all taught by some of archaeology's most notable scholars.
+Study with Cambridge’s Division of Archaeology and find yourself translating Egyptian hieroglyphs, analysing deformations in skulls, reciting poems of Babylon and interpreting relics of the past, all the while being taught by some of the field's most distinguished scholars.

 The maximum scores for the measures shown are as follows: